sammancoaching/website/workshops/approvals/part3.md

 ## Session Outline

 * 5 min connect: Behaviour Driven Development - share experiences of it
-* 15 min concept: sort activity examples into BDD and not BDD
+* 25 min concept: BDD tasks and activities game
-* 10 min concept: present Double loop TDD
 * 10 min concept: explain the Kata and one example
 * 20 min concrete: create examples and formulate scenarios in pairs
 * 10 min conclusions: present scenarios in groups